-The windmill from the village of Stary Kiek (Vysokogorsky district, Republic of Tatarstan) was built in 1943, was transported to the interactive museum "Isakovo" (Republic of Tatarstan) in 2009.
+The windmill from the village of Stary Kiek (Vysokogorsky district, Republic of Tatarstan) was built in 1943, was transported to the interactive museum "Tatar Avyly" (Republic of Tatarstan) in 2009.
 Smock mill with four sails and one pair of millstones.
 Log construction.
-Was used as a flour mill (flour).
+Unique details: spindle is a vertical shaft, like in post-based mills

 |Condition||The windmill is restored|

 According to the stories, this mill was built in 1943 during the war.
-Now it is one of the six both historical and operating mills.
 More information about the mill can be found here

 Also in some sources it is said that some Chuvash mill was used as a “donor” for the mill mechanism.
 Which one?
 That’s what is interesting to find out.